 All retailers with more than 5,000 customers must offer eligible new customers the minimum Victorian Feed-in Tariff rate.
-Existing customers under the Premium and Transitional schemes must be on a feed-in tariff contract and be receiving the minimum rate – this includes if the customer wishes to change retailers.
+Existing customers under the Premium Feed-in Tariff scheme must be on a feed-in tariff contract and be receiving the minimum rate – this includes if the customer wishes to change retailers.
 The rates you are charged for electricity, and the terms and conditions offered can vary with each retailer.

 It is important to shop around and to do as much research as possible on available feed-in tariff offers and associated electricity consumption rates before purchasing your solar panels or renewable energy system.